-Any pathology that compromises airflow from the naso-oral pharynx to the lungs can cause upper airway obstruction.
+Any pathology that compromises airflow from the nasopharynx and oropharynx to the lungs can cause upper airway obstruction.
 Often, etiologies that cause upper airway obstruction involve inflammation, infection, or trauma of the airway structures.
 An anatomic variant may also cause or contribute to obstruction.
-Causes of airway obstruction include: deviated septum, foreign body ingestion, macroglossia, tracheal webs, tracheal atresia, retropharyngeal abscess, peritonsillar abscess, rhinitis, polyps, enlarged tonsils, lipoma of the neck, naso-oral pharyngeal cancers, edema from epiglottitis, blunt or penetrating trauma, anaphylaxis, turbinate hypertrophy, and chemical or thermal burns.
+Causes of airway obstruction include deviated septum, foreign body ingestion, macroglossia, tracheal webs, tracheal atresia, retropharyngeal abscess, peritonsillar abscess, rhinitis, polyps, enlarged tonsils, lipoma of the neck, nasopharyngeal/oropharyngeal cancers, edema from epiglottitis, blunt or penetrating trauma, anaphylaxis, turbinate hypertrophy, and chemical or thermal burns.
 Obstructive sleep apnea is a medical condition that is a subset of sleep apnea and is considered a chronic cause of airway obstruction.

-Most children who die from airway obstruction injuries are four years old or younger.
+Most children who die from airway obstruction injuries are usually younger than four years of age.
 In adults, airway obstruction is more common with inflammation, infection, and trauma.
 Airway obstruction is a common cause of emergency department visits.

-In cases of acute upper airway obstruction evaluation should be prompt and the provider should be prepared to proceed to intervention with limited delay.
+In cases of acute upper airway obstruction, evaluation should be prompt, and the provider should be prepared to proceed to intervention with limited delay.
 All necessary airway equipment should be made available at the time of evaluation in case immediate intervention is required.
 The nasopharyngeal area may be evaluated with a flexible or rigid endoscope.
-Direct laryngoscopy is another evaluation tool that may also be helpful not only for diagnosis but also in case of intervention.
-Imaging techniques are available, but extreme caution should be utilized in patients with acute obstruction or chronic obstruction with acute distress.
+Direct laryngoscopy is another tool that may also be helpful not only for diagnosis but also in case of intervention.
+Imaging techniques are available, but extreme caution should be utilized in patients with an acute obstruction or chronic obstruction with acute distress.
 Obtaining imaging should not delay the correction of obstruction in patients in acute distress.
-In these cases, imaging may be helpful to determine etiology after the obstruction has been alleviated.
+In these cases, imaging may be helpful in determining etiology after the obstruction has been alleviated.
 Imaging modalities that are used to assess airway obstruction include the lateral head and neck x-rays, CT scans, and MRI.
-CT produces images that can assess both bony structures and soft tissues.
-The airway diameter can be evaluated as well.
+CT scans produce images that can assess both bony structures and soft tissues.
+The airway diameter can be evaluated, as well.
 The latest CT scans are fast and can create three-dimensional images.
 Again caution must be undertaken when deciding if the patient is stable for such diagnostic testing.
 MRI can also be quite helpful in determining the etiology of airway obstruction.
 MRI is of particular benefit when evaluating soft tissue masses and surrounding structures.
 Besides generating three-dimensional images, MRI does not produce radiation, and dye is not always used.
-The limitations of MRI is availability and cost.
+The limitations of MRI are availability and cost.

 The outcomes for patients with airway obstruction depend on the cause.
-IF the cause is a foreign body and removed, the outcomes are excellent.
-Airway obstruction caused by trauma, malignancy or an infectious process may lead to delayed recovery and hypoxic brain damage.
+If the cause is a foreign body that has been removed, the outcomes are excellent.
+Airway obstruction caused by trauma, malignancy, or an infectious process may lead to delayed recovery and hypoxic brain damage.
 In some cases, deaths have been reported.
-The longer it takes time to get an airway, the greater the risk that the patient may suffer from anoxic brain damage or even a cardiac arrest.
+The longer it takes to achieve a patent airway, the greater the risk that the patient may suffer from anoxic brain damage or even a cardiac arrest.